wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

-   that was used during recursion, the Recursive Resolver MUST include the ECS option from the Authoritative Nameserver response in the response to the client.
+   query.
+If the original client query contained a valid ECS option that was used during recursion, the Recursive Resolver MUST include the ECS option from the Authoritative Nameserver response in the response to the client.